Pravin5959/Pravin5959/README.md

 - 👋 Hi, I’m @Pravin5959
 - 👀 I’m interested in Data Engineering
-- 🌱 I’m currently learning streaming analytics and functional programming
+- 🌱 I’m currently learning distributed computation and functional programming
 - 💞️ I’m looking for a partner to learn and grow by collaboration in projects
 - 📫 How to reach me - pravinyadav5959@gmail.com